youpg/fox_game_simulation/README.md

 4. The word FOX is found when it appears:
    - horizontal (from left to right or right to left)
    - vertical (from top to bottom or bottom to top)
-   - diagonal ( - from top left to bottom right or
+   - diagonal ( - from top left to bottom right\n
-                - from top right to bottom left or
+                - from top right to bottom left\n
-                - from bottom left to top right or
+                - from bottom left to top right\n
-                - from bottom right to top left )
+                - from bottom right to top left)

 ## Features